CogComp/cogcomp-nlp/quantifier/README.md

 training data.

 ## Requirements
-Running the Illinois Quantifier *requires* Java 1.6 or higher.
+Compiling the Illinois Quantifier *requires* Java 1.6 or higher.
+If you use it a maven (sbt, etc) dependency, you need Java 1.8.

 ## Installation
 Illinois Quantifier can be downloaded from http://cogcomp.cs.illinois.edu/page/software_view/Quantifier.